tjbuck11/R-Projects/NBA-Project/README.md

 This t-statistic has a corresponding p-value of **0.2415**, which is greater than 0.05.
 Therefore, I fail to reject the null hypothesis.

 I can follow the same sampling distribution and hypotheses to test the relationship between the year a player was drafted and the efficiency rating.
 In this case, $\beta_1$ represents the expected change in efficiency rating as the year increases.

-# Insert Summary table of the linear model (efficiency)
 The estimated slope is $\hat{\beta}_1 = -0.04876$ with an estimated standard error of $SE(\hat{\beta}_1)=0.16908$.

 This leads to a t-statistic of